Sharrow, William H.

 - From September 1869 to March 1870 Sharrow was engaged in a general recruiting role at Fort Leavenworth before being transferred to the 7th Cavalry at the same post.
 Although he was assigned to Company B on 10 March 1870 five days later finds him on detached service as a clerk in the regimental headquarters, which moved to Taylor Barracks, Louisville, Kentucky in March 1871.

 Sergeant Major William H. Sharrow.
-Image courtesy of George Kush, Trail's End Studios, Monarch, Alberta, Canada,
+Image courtesy of George Kush, Trail's End Studio, Fort Macleod, Alberta, Canada,

 Sharrow remained on detached service in HQ at Taylor Barracks until 17 April 1872, when, within less than three years of joining this much-celebrated regiment, and at barely 27 years of age, he had the rare distinction of being promoted directly from private to sergeant major [illustration]: replacing Joseph B. Ferguson, who had been discharged two months before on expiration of five years service.
 Clearly Sharrow’s administrative and organisational skills had not gone unnoticed by Colonel Samuel D. Sturgis, the Seventh’s commanding officer.

 - On 2 April 1873 the regimental Headquarters departed from Louisville on board the steamer Richmond for Cairo, Illinois, from where they travelled on the Illinois Central RR to Sioux City, Iowa.
 They continued their journey to St. Paul, Minnesota, on the Sioux City and St. Paul RR. and arrived there on 11 April.

 - A dubious past catches up with him